wdr-data/code4maus/docs/faq.md

 ## Add a costum sprite

-- In code4maus.netlify.com frontend choose upload.
+- In programmieren.wdrmaus.de frontend choose upload.
 - Import svg for each costume and import sound.
 - save project
 - download project and change .sb to .zip